zerenxyz/hanzeguru/docs/general/departments/mediadesk.md

 ## Contact Information

 ### Opening Hours

-Monday to Friday, 9:00 am – 12:30 pm and 1:00 pm – 5:00 pm
+=== "09:00 - 12:30"
+    Open from Monday to Friday (excluding holidays) Book your equipment for pickup and dropoff accordingly based on opening hours
+=== "13:00 - 17:00"
+    Open from Monday to Friday (excluding holidays) Book your equipment for pickup and dropoff accordingly based on opening hours

-### Adress
+### Address

-Office D2.73,
+Office D2.73,<br>
-Zernikeplein 11,
+Zernikeplein 11,<br>
 9747AS, Groningen

+!!! note
-(Go to the second floor the D-wing, enter the last coridoor and keep walking straight until just before the right turn at the end).
+    Go to the second floor the D-wing, enter the last coridoor and keep walking straight until just before the right turn at the end

-### E-mail and Numbers
+### E-mail and Phone Number

 E-mail: cmi.mediadesk@org.hanze.nl

-Tel: 05 05 95 45 80

-WhatsApp: 06 14 33 87 04